zhfkt/ComplexCi/README.md

 The time doesn't cover IO read/write from/to disk and 8 datasets are all running in parallel on the 4-core cpu machine (Intel Xeon E5-2667v4 Broadwell 3.2 GHz) with linux.

-From the benchmark ,we can see that the result of traditional c implementation traditionalCollectiveInfluence (CI_HEAP) and new c++ cppCollectiveInfluence can both achieve nearly the same result in the metric of Robustness, even the new c++ implementation is more efficient and spends much less time on some datasets than the traditional c program.
+From the benchmark ,we can see that the result of traditional c implementation traditionalCollectiveInfluence  and new c++ cppCollectiveInfluence can both achieve nearly the same result in the metric of Robustness, even the new c++ implementation is more efficient and spends much less time on some datasets than the traditional c program.
 Data structure of disjoint-set is used in the reinsertion in the new c++ implementation ComplexCi and it can boost a lot.
-The traditionalCollectiveInfluence (CI_HEAP) didn’t use this data structure and I think that’s the reason why the traditional c program was slow.
+The traditionalCollectiveInfluence  didn’t use this data structure and I think that’s the reason why the traditional c program was slow.

 We can also see that newReinsertCollectiveInfluence (CI_DR) can achieve better Robustness Value result.
 It can be proved that the newReinsertCollectiveInfluence (CI_DR)  performs well even the ballRadius is set to 0 in the simple HDA (high degree adaptive) algorithm without using Collective Influence algorithm.